nextflow-io/nextflow/docs/process.rst

 Output values
 -------------------------

-The ``val`` classifier allows to output a `value` defined in the script context.
+The ``val`` qualifier allows to output a `value` defined in the script context.
 In a common usage scenario, this is a value which has been defined in the `input` declaration block, as shown in the following example::

    methods = ['prot','dna', 'rna']